 Another potential issue that once again stems from Tether’s stablecoin status is its attractiveness when it comes to spot trading.
 Individuals who go for this type of trading typically seek to capitalize on the frequent and often major fluctuations of typical cryptocurrencies.
 Tether’s volatility is low in comparison, which means an even closer monitoring is warranted to capitalize on minute changes.

-In general, regulation appears to be more lenient when it comes to exchanges in comparison to brokers, which adds another downside to USDT not being widely available to trade with brokers.
+In general, regulation appears to be more lenient with exchanges than it is with brokers, which adds another downside to USDT not being widely available to trade with brokers.
 This means that traders might come across an exchange that seems appealing but that does not have satisfactory regulatory approval.
 Alternatively, it is also likely to run into an exchange that is licensed but only in jurisdictions a user does not reside in.

 There are also some transparency issues that have turned some traders away from Tether.
 Namely, its company is known for being somewhat untransparent regarding Tether’s reserves.
 This seems to have changed to an extent in 2024 as Tether has begun providing regular breakdowns, however, its reserves have not been thoroughly audited by external entities.